dougransom/flit_pytest_circleci_template/readme.md

 # Configure [circleci](https://circleci.com/)

-Create a circlecli account if you don't have one and add your  github repository as a project.
+Create a [circleci](https://circleci.com/) account if you don't have one and add your  github repository as a project.
 Get the build at least running.

 Using Project Settings, add Environment variables  ```TWINE_USERNAME``` and ```TWINE_PASSWORD```.
 These are the credentials you use to publish to [pypi](https://pypi.org/) or [testpypi](https://test.pypi.org/).
 Until you set those variables, the publish stop obviously will fail, but the package build and test steps should work.